CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 #### MILICA

 * ##### TASKS DONE:
-  * I created and added updates to PreferenceBook, PreferenceBookCSVReader, the UserPreferencesCommands, and AccountFactory
+ * I created and added updates to PreferenceBook, PreferenceBookCSVReader, the UserPreferencesCommands,
  * I added rating functionality to Recipe and RecipeCSVReader
  * I made some minor changes to a few other CLI commands
  * I made a powerpoint for the presentation

 * ##### NEXT STEPS:
-  * I will add more preference options to PreferenceBook (UpdateDietCommand)
-  * I will create comprehensive tests for PreferenceBook related methods
-  * I will help my teammates with any outstanding work